Sindangan: By Sea

 The Port of Sindangan is a seaport located in Barangay Calatunan, facing the Sindangan Bay.
 It is currently managed under the Philippine Ports Authority (PPA) and is considered as the main gateway of the town's economy.
 Recently, since June 2022, the port is already operating regular RORO trips to and from the cities of Dumaguete and Cebu.

 Sports

-Sports life and social recreation are active in the life of the Sindanganons.
-They have a lot of sports activities to offer.
-The town was also energized as the Sindangan Cultural and Sports Complex, one of the biggest in the province, was made into a reality.
+Sports life and social recreation are active in Sindangan.
+The town was also energized as the Sindangan Cultural and Sports Complex, one of the biggest in the Region 9, was made into a reality.
 The complex consists of an outdoor basketball and tennis court, an olympic-size swimming pool, diving board, musical and dancing fountain, and a coliseum-type sports center, known as the SinDome, that is capable of handling concerts, pageants, seminars, and other related events.

-Today, the sports complex can already be used for big events such as provincial meets, regional meets, and during the annual celebration of the Linggo ng Sindangan.
+Today, the sports complex is already functional for big events such as provincial sports meet, regional meets, and for every annual celebration of the Linggo ng Sindangan.

-In addition, each barangay in Sindangan is equipped woth a covered court that is capable of handling barangay events and community gatherings.
+In addition, each barangay in Sindangan is equipped with a covered court that is capable of handling barangay events and community gatherings.